ViniFukase/WhenToPrune/README.md

 - **Generalization**: Limits the mean accuracy drop to just **0.09%** compared to baseline full-data training (outperforming standard IES at 0.26%).
 - **Efficiency**: Reduces training time by up to **59.67%**.
 - **Green AI**: Achieves a **59.47% decrease in CO₂ emissions** and a 60% reduction in financial costs.
+- **Random Pruning Robustness**: At a 50% pruning rate with our CP timing, the accuracy drop is merely 0.24 percentage points compared to the baseline.